 Where is camp located and is transportation provided?

 We rent Camp Michawana which is located in Hasting, MI – just south of Grand Rapids.
 You can find more information about Camp Michawana along with directions here.
-You must bring your camper to Kamp on the first day for check-in (Saturday July 28, 2018).
-We do provide transportation back to Redeemer on the last day of Kamp (Friday August 3, 2018).
-We rent charter buses and usually arrive back at Redeemer around 3:00pm on Friday.
-You must indicate on your registration form whether your child(ren) will be riding the bus back to Redeemer.
+You must bring your camper to Kamp on the first day for check-in (Saturday July 30, 2022) and pick them up from Kamp on the last day (Friday August 5, 2022) or arrange for a carpool.

 Does Kamp accommodate children with specific dietary needs or food allergies?